bkpravee/mc_springboot_test/README.md

 > The Proposed solution is using Graph traversal mechanism to identify if a path exists between two vertices.
 > The solution has 2 parts
-> 1. Read the city data from file stored in classpath. whose location is mentioned via application.properties file
+> 1. Read the input data from a file stored in classpath. whose filename is mentioned in resource file application.properties
-> 2. By using the BreadthFirstSearch(BFS) traversal algorithm, iteratively find if 2 cities are connected
+> 2. By using the Breadth First Search(BFS) traversal algorithm, iteratively find if 2 cities are connected

 ## Implementation